MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/control-access-to-mobile-app-features.md

 - Encrypt app data when the device is locked

-- Require Office 365 sign-in each time the app is opened
+- Require Microsoft 365 sign-in each time the app is opened

 - Choose values for how often to verify user access and when to wipe app data when a device is offline.